lslee714/takeoffs/README.md

 - How to set up app as pure "production-ready-ish" microservices, separating client/backend.
 - Using functional components with hooks in React with Typescript, still a lot to learn there, exciting!
+- Setting up redux-observable with Typescript.
-- A lot about the existing Takeoffs API, though still some confusion as alluded to above.
-Also, \$ should be ints!
+- A lot about the existing Takeoffs API!
+Though have some confusion as alluded to above.
 - Another example: why doesn't a product have a storeId?
 Rather, it has a storeProductId...but there's no storeProduct API?
 - Another, the get products API doesnt return the same object every time :curious: e.g. productUnit isn't always present.
 - Some calls of the get products API w/ a categoryName query param blows up: e.g. Doors, BuildingBoards, I should handle it better than I am (silence, dont let it block other requests), but ...time (for now!).
 For example, I could red out the row if there's no result found and slowly animate it away.